RTMAAI/CO600-Musical-Analysis/README.md

 This sampled audio data is sent down through our hierarchy to each our nodes in the hierarchy.

+Each node has it's own processing queue (WorkQueue).
+When an item is added, the thread will process the data, and either raise an event signal and/or send the processed data to other nodes in the Hierarchy.

 ![Hierarchy](./assets/hierarchy.png "Hierarchy")

 Some of the nodes in our hierarchy will raise event signals (Shown by the **!** in the image above.)